coldshrine/study-notes/books/kanban.md

 #### Elevation actions

 A natural reaction is to hire another person to help, adding capacity so that bottleneck is removed.
 However, **elevating a capacity-constrained resource ought to be the last resort**.
 Hiring more people slows a project down.

+#### Exploitation/protection actions

+Rather than jump immediately to elevation, is better to first find ways to fully exploit the capacity of the bottleneck resource.
+On a highway analogy, speed does not really affect throughput.
+It's the gap between vehicles that is most important.
+Variability in the system has a huge impact on throughput.

+Fortunately, in our office, our capacity-constrained resources are affected by variability that we _can_ do something about.
+We can seek to keep the individual busy working on value-added work by minimising the non-value-added (wasteful) activities required of that person.

+If you find yourself saying "invest", you are generally talking about an elevation action.
+Adding resources is not the only way to elevate capacity. **Automation is a good an natural strategy for elevation.** It does also reduce the variability: repeatable tasks and activities are repeated with digital accuracy.

+A strong organisational capability at issue identification, escalation, and resolution is essential for effective exploitation of capacity-constrained bottlenecks.

+If there are several issues blocking current work, they should get the highest priority.
+Kanban will help to raise awareness.

+One more technique is to ensure that the resource is never idle. **The most common way to avoid such idle time is to protect the bottleneck resource with a buffer** of work intended to absorb the variability in the arrival rate of new work queuing.
+You will get more work done despite the slightly longer lead time and the slightly greater total WIP.